 - A brief summary of the task, in your own words.
 This should be no more than a few sentences.
 Give the reader context and identify the key purpose of the assignment.

 - A description of your solution to the tasks, including any text output or images you created.
 This should be a description of the form and functionality of your final code.
 Note any unique computational solutions you developed or any insights you gained from your code's output.
 You may want to incorporate code snippets in your description to point out relevant features.
 Code snippets should be small segments of code--usually less than a whole function--that demonstrate a particular concept.
 If you find yourself including more than 5-10 lines of code, it's probably not a snippet.

 - A description of any extensions you undertook, including text output or images demonstrating those extensions.
 If you added any modules, functions, or other design components, note their structure and the algorithms you used.

 - A brief description (1-3 sentences) of what you learned.
 Think about the answer to this question in terms of the stated purpose of the project.
 What are some specific things you had to learn or discover in order to complete the project?

 - A list of people you worked with, including TAs and professors.
 Include in that list anyone whose code you may have seen, such as those of friends who have taken the course in a previous semester.

 - Double-check the label.
-When you created the page, you should have added a the label cs152f16sproject4.
+When you created the page, you should have added a the label cs151f15sproject4.
 Make sure it is there.

-Thanks to Cathy Collins for the project idea and documentation.
+Thanks to Cathy Collins in the Colby Biology department for the project idea and documentation.
 The original project concept and idea came from "Problem-Solving in Conservation Biology and Wildlife Management, 2nd Edition", by James P. Gibbs, Malcolm L. Hunter, Jr., Eleanor J. Sterling.